top of page

 Toeboards are required wherever tools, materials, or equipment could fall into the pit and strike workers below.
 For vehicle repair pits specifically, OSHA permits a reduced toeboard height of 2.5 inches under 1910.29(k)(1).

-What Is the OSHA Exception for Service Pits Under 10 Feet?
+Understanding the OSHA Exception for Service Pits Under 10 Feet

 Section 1910.28(b)(8) provides a limited exception: fall protection is not required for service or repair pits less than 10 feet deep — but only if the employer meets all three of these conditions simultaneously: